 Note: Yes, I read LotR first, then The Hobbit.

-The Harfoots Wandering Song (Episode 5)
+The Harfoots Wandering Song in The Rings of Power (Ep.
+5)

 Poppy Proudfellow (Megan Richards) is a member of the wandering proto-Hobbit group called the Harfoots.
 She launches into this song as the Harfoots migration through many dangers begins in earnest.
 It’s a beautiful song, in the tradition of Tolkien’s original songs for his world, but the kicker is the final two lines: